 Fraud is a type of theft that involves the use of false claims or deception.
-The most common types of fraud are those that involve insurance, the internet, mortgages, real estate, worker’s compensation and embezzlement.
+The most common types of fraud charges in California are those that involve insurance, the internet, mortgages, real estate, worker’s compensation and embezzlement.
 Most fraud cases are considered white collar crimes because no one is put in danger of physical harm during the process.
-Anyone facing such charges should contact a Vista fraud defense lawyer as soon as possible.
+Anyone facing such charges should contact a Vista fraud lawyer as soon as possible.

 Types of Fraud